 - Participation in Dishonest Acts: Some dishonest acts that undermine the fundamental values of an intellectual community fall outside of the more specific academic integrity violations described above.
 Examples include, but are not limited to:

-- Purchasing a pre-written paper through a mail-order service.
+- Purchasing a pre-written or custom-written paper.

 - Selling, loaning, or otherwise distributing materials for the purpose of cheating, plagiarism, or other academically dishonest acts.

 - Intentionally missing an examination or assignment deadline to gain an unfair advantage.

 - Stealing or attempting to access an examination or answer key from an instructor, proctor, or staff member.

 - Infringing upon the right of other students to fair and equal access to any library materials and comparable or related academic resources